-I love twitter.
-I think it is a great tool to convey your thoughts in a brief concise manner and be to the point.
+I love Twitter.
+I think it’s a great tool to convey your thoughts in a brief concise manner and get straight to the point.
 So when I recently came across this wonderful article on 100 ways to use twitter in education, I got really excited.
 Social media is becoming increasingly important for schools, and a major strategy to help fill your admission funnel, delight current families, and help students during the enrollment process.

-1. Learn how to use hashtags and choose relevant ones – Hashtags are the words which follow the # sign in twitter.
+1. Learn how to use hashtags and choose relevant ones – (hashtags are the words that follow the # sign in Twitter.
 It is a

 3. Ask (and answer) questions